software-students-spring2024/3-python-package-exercise-team-mskv/README.md

 First ensure that pipenv is installed, then create a virtual environment by entering `pipenv shell`

 To install the package, enter `pipenv install -i https://pypi.org/project/mksv-miniGame==0.1.7`

+Then you can run the package from the command line: python3 -m minigame.
+This will run the code in the __main__.py file.